stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 <p align="center"><img width="153" src="Images/graph-07.svg"></p>

-We conclude that ancestry cycles other than loops are incompatible with encapsulation.
-Fortunately, such cycles are ruled out by the antisymmetry axiom.
 But then what should we do instead?

 #### A proper module